 Singtam, at the moment, is the busiest town among the four districts, and its Friday haat is one of the most popular in the entire state.
 But the story wasn't the same eight decades back as it is today.
 Those days, the small siru bazaar of Sirubari (Sirwani) was well known.
 People would never mind walking all

-three days to reach to this place to collect siru.
+three days to reach this place to collect siru.
 This was the period when the bazaar at Singtam was little heard of.
 But all of a sudden, under mysterious circumstances, the then-popular Siru bazaar came to a halt, and today stands an isolated Sirwani that helplessly gape up at vehicles passing by!

 Jay